-- The practice carried out regular medicines audits, with the support of the local clinical commissioning group medicines management team, to ensure prescribing was in line with best practice guidelines for safe prescribing. - The practice and a local care home informed us of how they were working together with the West Essex CCG medicines management team to ensure responsive and best practice prescribing was achieved for the practice patients who were residents in the care home. - Blank prescription forms and pads were securely stored and there were systems to monitor their use. - The ANPs were qualified as Independent Prescribers and could therefore prescribe medicines for clinical conditions within their expertise.
-They received mentorship and support from the medical staff for this extended role.
-Patient Group Directions had been adopted by the practice to allow the practice nurse to administer medicines in line with legislation.
-The health care assistants were trained to administer vaccines and medicines and patient specific prescriptions or directions from a prescriber were produced appropriately.
+- There were processes for handling repeat prescriptions which included the review of high risk medicines. - The practice carried out regular medicines audits, with the support of the Herts Valleys clinical commissioning group medicines management team, to ensure prescribing was in line with best practice guidelines for safe prescribing. - Blank prescription forms and pads were securely stored and there were systems to monitor their use.
+Patient Group Directions (PGDs) had been adopted by the practice to allow the locum nurses to administer medicines in line with legislation.

-We reviewed seven personnel files and found appropriate recruitment checks had been undertaken prior to employment.
+We reviewed three personnel files and found appropriate recruitment checks had been undertaken prior to employment.
 For example, proof of identification, evidence of satisfactory conduct in previous employments in the form of references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.